hustcer/nushell.github.io/.ebook-pub/commands/str_index-of.md

 ## Parameters

-- `string`: the string to find in the input
+- `string`: The string to find in the input.
-- `...rest`: For a data structure input, search strings at the given cell paths, and replace with result
+- `...rest`: For a data structure input, search strings at the given cell paths, and replace with result.
 - `--grapheme-clusters`: count indexes using grapheme clusters (all visible chars have length 1)
 - `--utf-8-bytes`: count indexes using UTF-8 bytes (default; non-ASCII chars have length 2+)
 - `--range {range}`: optional start and/or end index